ConejoCapital/HyperMultiAssetedADL/ADL_PRIORITIZATION_VERIFIED.md

 **ADL targets PROFIT, not leverage.**

-- 98.3% of ADL'd positions were profitable
+- 94.5% of ADL'd positions were profitable (complete 12-minute dataset)
-- Average PNL: 82.43%
+- Average PNL: +80.58%
-- Average leverage: 1.16x (low!)
+- Median leverage: 0.15x (extremely low!)
+- 99.64% had leverage ≤50x (within Hyperliquid limits)
 - If you're sitting on a huge unrealized gain during a liquidation cascade, you're getting ADL'd - **regardless of your leverage**.

 **This is not a bug.
 This is the design.**